akashkrushna/LGMVIP-Web-Task-2/README.md

 ## ⭐ Introduction

-This is a Get User Details Project which is built using HTML, CSS, JAVASCRIPT.
+This is a Get Users Details Project which is built using HTML, CSS, JAVASCRIPT.
 It is responsive across all devices.
 <br/>
 <br/>